Valkryst/VNameGenerator/README.md

 # Jar Files & Maven

-The Maven dependency is hosted off of JitPack, so you will need to add JitPack as a repository before you add VTerminal as a dependency.
+The Maven dependency is hosted off of JitPack, so you will need to add JitPack as a repository before you add VNameGenerator as a dependency.

 ### Maven